 - BlackBerry Privacy Office c/o BlackBerry (attention Legal Department), 2200 University Avenue East, Waterloo, Ontario, Canada N2K 0A7

-- BlackBerry Privacy Office c/o BlackBerry (attention Legal Department), 200 Bath Road, Slough, Berkshire, United Kingdom SL1 3XE
+- BlackBerry Privacy Office c/o BlackBerry (attention Legal Department), The Pearce Building, West Street, Maidenhead, Berkshire SL6 1RL, United Kingdom

 Marketing or commercial communications: You may unsubscribe from receiving marketing or commercial communications about BlackBerry or BlackBerry® products, services and software by: